 Terminology.
 The choice of language is the key issue in drafting questionnaires since proper comparison must proceed from overarching concepts that are susceptible of comparison and this necessarily creates a disjunction between a project’s sense of the concept used in the comparison and its meaning to a native speaking lawyer.
 For reporters writing in non-native languages there are naturally challenges of translation.
 In both contexts, the real trap consists of false friends, the more obvious the apparent meaning the falser the friend may prove to be, a notable example being ‘contract’.
 The key lesson is that it is almost impossible to draft a satisfactory questionnaire until one knows all the answers.
 A comparator who is equipped to draft a fool proof questionnaire does not, in fact, need to carry out a comparison.
 If a comparison can use a misleading questionnaire, how much worse is it to work with an inaccurate title, a course sometimes dictated by the constraints of the funding process?
 Just as students should leave their title fluid until their thesis is complete, so comparative teams should grope slowly towards a correct description of their field.

 Methodological differences.
 Questionnaire answers given by national reporters often reflect their national traditions of methodology when determining what is an appropriate answer to a particular legal question, so it becomes necessary to smooth out their differences to create a fair comparison, not to mention a readable narrative.
-Usually the process of answering questionnaires will throw up false compassions – either apparent similarities or apparent differences, which a fuller understanding shows do not exist,- which are often unintended consequences of the mode of expression chosen by a particular reporter.
+Usually the process of answering questionnaires will throw up false compassions – either apparent similarities or apparent differences, which a fuller understanding shows do not exist –, which are often unintended consequences of the mode of expression chosen by a particular reporter.
 So, reporters need to see the finished questionnaires of all other participants before being confident in their own answers to particular questions.

-1. Choice of jurisdictions and reporters
+2. Choice of jurisdictions and reporters

-1.1.
-Jurisdictions
+2.1 Jurisdictions

 Comparison across the diverse European systems can only proceed at a functional level.
 Consider, for example, how one might set out to compare national tenancy laws.
 Should we begin in property lawyer as an English lawyer would expect, or should we focus on the tenancy contract, that is on obligation?
 This conceptual chasm obscures the fact that functionally the common law estate of the tenant works in almost exactly the same way as the quasi-proprietary tenancy contract of civilian Europe.
 It is perfectly easy to compare the two, as the TENLAW project shows, even when (or perhaps especially when) the question is the effect of the tenant’s interest as against a purchaser.
 Posing a simple question about the effect of a sale on the tenancy will unearth the truth much more quickly than a doctrinal analysis.
 Comparative work needs to be bold.
 There may be an attraction in micro comparison of the almost indiscernible shades of meaning about a specific topic within a common family (just as some botanists choose to concentrate on distinguishing the 400 microspecies of brambles known to grow in Britain) but one cannot help feeling that in the present state of knowledge, comparative law should focus on the big issues, and especially on cases where different areas of law are deployed to fulfil the same function.